jrd261/exp-docs/_pages/developers/guides/content.md

 Apps have the subtype `scala:content:app`.
 The content repository allows uploading of a zip file with an index.html, JavaScript, CSS and other static assets as an app.
 Apps are unpacked into a folder structure.
 Apps cannot be nested and are treated as a single item in the content tree.

-The only requirements of a app are that the App always contains an index.html file in the root and if there is a manifest.json file in the root of the app, the file must be valid json.
+An app **must** contain an `index.html` file in the root of the app and if there is a `manifest.json` file in the root of the app, the file must be valid json.

 Considering that apps are really just a special folder, the contents of an app can be traversed in a similar way to walking the tree.